 What happens if an employer treats a fixed-term employee less favourably than a comparable full-time employee?

-Fixed-term employees may complain to an employment tribunal that their employer has infringed their statutory rights under the Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002 (SI 2002/2034) by treating them less favourably than a comparable permanent employee.
+Fixed-term employees can complain to an employment tribunal that their employer has infringed their statutory rights under the Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002 (SI 2002/2034) by treating them less favourably than a comparable permanent employee.
 Where an employment tribunal upholds such a complaint, it can: